 Are you unemployed or under-employed?
-Have you been laid off or been notified there will be a lay-off?
-If so, you might be eligible for a grant that can really help you get trained, certified and placed in your new job.
+Have you been laid off or received a notice of lay-off?
+If so, you might be eligible for a government grant that can really help you get trained, certified and placed in your new career.
 There is no out-of-pocket for you.
 Let’s see if you are eligible!

-According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much stronger than average.
-Cyberseek.org’s supply and demand heat map shows over 300,000 job openings across the United States.
-Some markets are stronger than others.
-The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 4,000 job opening and the supply of qualified workers is very low.
+According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much faster than average.
+Cyberseek.org’s supply and demand heat map shows over 700,000 job openings across the United States.
+Some markets are hotter than others.
+The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 10,000 job opening and the amount of qualified workers is very small.
 The cyber-crime epidemic is expected to triple the number of job openings over the next 5 years.
-Employers desperately need employees who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security
+Employers badly need workers who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security

-If you have management experience, one of the strongest job opportunities is in project management.
-In the Tampa/St. Petersburg job market the need is especially high for project managers and pays quite well.
+If you have management experience, one of the hottest job opportunities is in project management.
+In the Tampa/St. Petersburg job market the need is especially strong for project managers and pays quite well.
 The Project Management Professional (PMP) is the most sought after credential for this field.
-Forbes magazine ranked this certification second for 2019.
-Other certifications in this field include ITIL, PMI-Agile and Scrum Master
+Forbes magazine consistently ranks this certification in the top 5 each year.
+Other certifications in this field include ITIL, PMI-Agile, and Scrum Master

-Responsible executive secretaries perform many administrative jobs and clerical tasks.
-Duties include providing support to managers and employees, assisting in every day office needs and being responsible for the company’s general administrative requirements.
-The more qualified executive secretaries can make a surprisingly good income if they have the necessary skills.
+Responsible administrative assistants perform a variety of administrative jobs and clerical tasks.
+Duties include providing assistance to managers and employees, assisting in every day business needs and managing the company’s general administrative requirements.
+The more skilled administrative assistants can make a surprisingly good salary if they have the necessary abilities.
 Certifications like Microsoft Office Specialist (MOS) and QuickBooks can really help to move up in this career.

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
-It provides no cost training grants to aid workers get trained, certified and placed in big demand fields such as information technology, cyber-security, business intelligence, project management and more.
-The idea is that there are professions in which there are not enough qualified workers and there are declining fields in which there are too many people.
-The Workforce Innovation and Opportunity Act (WIOA) addresses this problem by providing no cost funding for career training in big demand fields to those who are eligible for this grant.
-This training is intended to make your skills marketable so you can get hired and get back into the workforce.
+WIOA provides free training grants to aid workers get trained, certified and placed in high demand fields such as information technology, cyber-security, business intelligence, project management and more.
+The idea is that there are careers in which there are not enough qualified workers and there are declining fields in which there are too many people.
+The Workforce Innovation and Opportunity Act (WIOA) tries to fix this issue by providing free funding for career training in high demand fields to those who qualify for this grant.
+This training is intended to make your resume marketable so you can get a job and get back into the workforce.
 This is a grant, not a loan.
-If you are eligible, everything is paid for, even the exam.
+If you are eligible, everything is included, even the exam.
 The amounts vary by county but can be as high as $10,000 in some areas.

-This is a jobs program so you must select something where there is a high likelihood of gainingemployment.
+This is a jobs program so you must choose a program where there is a high likelihood of employment.
 Each county has a regionally targeted occupations list (RTOL) to choose from.
-They want to make sure you select an occupation that is in high demand.
+They want to make sure you select a career that is in high demand.
 For each authorized occupation, there will be authorized training programs to choose from.

-The three most prevalent categories are: Dislocated Worker, Adult Low Income and Youth (18 -25).
-If you have been laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a layoff notice or are a military spouse you could qualify as a Dislocated worker.
-If you are on Food Stamps or government assistance, or have low income based on last 6 month’s earnings and number of people in your family, then you could qualify under Adult Low Income.
-For youths age 18-24, you might qualify if you are not going to school.
-You must also be found to be “suitable.”
+The 3 most common categories are: Dislocated Worker, Adult Low Income and Youth (18 -25).
+If you were laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a notice of layoff or are a military spouse you could be eligible as a Dislocated worker.
+If you are on Food Stamps or government assistance, or have low income based on last 6 month’s earnings and family size, then you could be eligible under Adult Low Income.
+For youths age 18-24, you might be eligible if you are not enrolled in school.
+You must also be determined to be “suitable.”
 This is not an entitlement.
-The process is perplexing so it is best to discuss this with us beforehand to see if you are eligible.
+The process is complicated so it is best to discuss this with us first to see if you are eligible.

-You want a program that can be finished in a short period of time that will raise your marketability enough to help get you hired.
+You want a program that can be finished in a short period of time that will boost your marketability enough to help get you placed.
 We look at the best ways to use your experience to add a certification that will make you attractive to hiring managers and easier to place.
-Some career choices are perfect for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.
+Some occupations are ideal for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.

-There is no charge to you if you are eligible.
-No reimbursement or any personal expenses.
+There is no cost to you if you qualify.
+No reimbursement or any out of pocket expenses.
 This is a grant, not a loan.
 Even the exam(s) are paid for.
 So what is the catch?
-We will be working with a remarkably bureaucratic government agency.
-The steps are as clear as mud.
-Many schools are hesitant to work with WIOA if they can avoid it.
-I highly recommend you consult with an expert.
+We will be working with an extremely bureaucratic government agency.
+The process is overly complicated.
+A number of schools are reluctant to work with WIOA if they can avoid doing so.
+I highly advise you consult with an expert.

 Yes!
-The whole purpose of this grant is to help you get back in the workforce.
-We have teamed up with a staffing firm that has dedicated a person to work at our facility exclusively with our clients.
-She helps with your resume, cover letter, LinkedIn profile, interview skills and most importantly, getting your information in front of hiring managers.
-We work with over three thousand employers in Central Florida who use us for their training needs.
-A lot of them recruit from us so we get many job leads that are not available to the general public.
+The whole intent of this program is to help you get a job.
+We have partnered with a staffing company that has dedicated a person to work at our location exclusively with our clients.
+She helps with your resume, cover letter, LinkedIn profile, interview techniques and most importantly, getting your information in front of hiring managers.
+We work with over 3,000 employers in Central Florida who use us for their training needs.
+A lot of them recruit from us so we get many job leads that are not accessible to the general public.
 Over half the jobs we have helped place people in are not even advertised.

-I have over 20 years’ experience in higher education.
-I was also laid off from my position several years ago and had difficulty getting employed again because of ageism.
-Luckily, I got back to work, but this time on the corporate side.
-Then I discovered the WIOA grant and understood what a godsend this could be for people who lost their jobs or people with a low income.
-Most schools do not relish working with it becase of all the red tape.
-The rules vary from one county to the next and are often changing.
-However, I have always been good at dealing with red tape.
-My experience working in colleges gives me an in depth grasp of the many career choices and what it takes to get placed.
-I now specialize in assisting veterans, out of work (and under-employed) workers who may be eligible for a government grant that will pay for them to get trained, certified and help them get placed in their career and achieve their goals.
+I have over 20 years’ experience in education.
+I, too, was laid off from my job several years ago and struggled to get employed again because of ageism.
+Luckily, I got back to work, but this time on the business side.
+Then I discovered the WIOA grant and realized what a boon this could be for people who lost their jobs or people with a low income.
+Most schools do not like working with it becase of all the red tape.
+The regulations vary from one county to the next and are frequently changing.
+However, I have always been good at dealing with government bureaucracies.
+My experience working in colleges gives me an in depth understanding of the many career choices and what it takes to get started.
+I now specialize in assisting veterans, unemployed (and under-employed) workers who may be eligible for a government grant that will pay for them to get trained, certified and help them get placed in their field and achieve their goals.
 Let’s see what you are eligible for!